matteobertoldo/atomforce/README.md

 ### Cartridges Task

-Running the `Upload All Cartridges` task is one of the most important tasks in this extension.
+> :warning: Running the `Upload All Cartridges` task is one of the most important tasks in this extension.
 Read carefully the following problem encountered in some configuration cases with the `dw.json` file.

-If the `cartridges` key is not defined in the file or its value is _empty_, the execution of the `Upload All Cartridges` task starts the creation of a `.zip` file in the project root, or in the root defined in the `root` key of the `dw.json` file.
+If the `cartridges` key is _not defined_ in the file or its value is _empty_, the execution of the `Upload All Cartridges` task starts the creation of a `.zip` file in the project root, or in the root defined in the `root` key of the `dw.json` file.

 ```json
 {